 In college, I helped a friend develop webpages and graphics for our university’s first website.
 I’ve written concertos, a string quartet, a trio of fanfares based upon the Fibonacci sequence, and a six-part fugue for trombone choir.

-The following text illustrates my skills and examples of leadership.
+The following text illustrates my skills.